Strong Again: Critical reception

 David Balls of Digital Spy wrote: "If the frequency with which their Uncle B album ad gets repeated on TV is in any way indicative of the band's popularity, N-Dubz have a very promising future ahead of them.
 After a spluttering start that saw them win a MOBO, then get dropped and signed again, Tulisa, Fazer and Dappy have conquered the airwaves of late and are now aiming for a fourth consecutive top 30 hit.
 'Strong Again' is another urban/pop crossover track that sounds like The Black Eyed Peas just bumped into Dizzee Rascal and got on like a house on fire.
 With tidier production than their earlier singles, this manages to sound accessible and radio-friendly without sacrificing its all-important street cred.
 Expect to hear it blasted at full volume from the back of the bus very soon.
 In the BBC Radio version the words "punch up" are removed from the opening line; one day i had to punch up this one youth.
 3/5."

 Music video

 A behind the scenes video was released in preparation.
 Since then, the video started receiving airplay on music channels.
 The music video was released on YouTube on 1 December 2008.
 The video starts showing a red "N-Dubz" logo with a black background.
 The song then starts and features the three of them performing on a centered stage.
 A DJ is seen playing their album, Uncle B. Dappy stage dives into the crowd.
 Some shots of the video cut to black and white.
 The video continues with all members dancing on the stage with Tulisa the star of the video.
-The video has had over 5 million views on YouTube.